 Deadline: January 11th

-Established by the American Water Works Association (AWWA), the Hazen and Sawyer Scholarship Fund gives one $5,000 master’s degree scholarship each year for graduates pursuing studies related to water resources science.
-Qualified candidates must attend an accredited U.S. college, maintain a minimum GPA of 3.0, and show potential to provide leadership in the drinking water field.
-Recipients are also given a travel allowance to attend that year’s AWWA Conference & Exposition.
+The Hazen and Sawyer Scholarship fund was established by the American Water Works Association.
+The fund gives one $5,000 scholarship to a graduate student studying water resources science or a related topic.
+Candidates must attend an accredited U.S. graduate school.
+They must maintain a 3.0 GPA or better.
+They must show potential to be a leader in the drinking water field.
+Recipients are given a travel allowance to attend that year’s AAWA conference.

 Contact